bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 The server should now appear in the "Network" view in the Finder tool.

-If you add other services to your NAS, such as a DLNA media server, then check whether it's possible to advertise these new services to the Apple devices in your local network by adding another avahi service configuration file.
+If you add other services to your NAS then check the service documentation to see whether it's possible to advertise these new services to the Apple devices in your local network by adding another avahi service configuration file.